-The Sport Club Advisory Board is comprised of five Sport Club officers.
+The Sport Club Advisory Board is comprised of five sport club officers.
 Advisory Board elections are held every Spring Semester for the following academic year.
 The purpose and responsibilities of the Sport Club Advisory Board include, but are not limited to, the following:

-- 1. To annually review the Sport Club Handbook to provide feedback and recommendations - 2.
-To serve as an appeal board regarding programmatic penalties and Changes in Club Status. - 3.
-To review Sport Club annual reports and make recommendations for future Program Allocation Funding - 4.
-To plan and conduct Sport Club Leadership Series seminars, trainings, and activities - 5.
-To support the prosperity of the Sport Club Program by offering advice and assisting in decision making.
+- 1. To annually review the Sport Club Handbook to provide feedback and recommendations. - 2.
+To serve as an appeal board regarding programmatic penalties and restrictions. - 3.
+To review sport club annual reports and make program allocation funding recommendations. - 4.
+To plan and conduct sport club leadership series seminars, trainings, and activities. - 5.
+To support the prosperity of the sport club program by offering advice and assisting in decision making.